 AGRICULTURE AND AGRI-FOOD CANADA DEPARTMENTAL RESULTS FRAMEWORK Core Responsibilities DOMESTIC AND INTERNATIONAL MARKETS AAFC provides programs and services and works in collaboration with the sector to support its competitiveness at home and abroad.
-AAFC also works to increase opportunities for the sector to export its products by maintaining and expanding market access and advancing agricultural interests internationally. develops new knowledge and new technologies, and transfers the results to the agriculture and agri-food sector.
-AAFC also works with industry and other partners to strengthen the sector's capacity to develop and adopt SECTOR RISK AAFC provides tools to mitigate the financial impact of risks beyond producers' control that threaten the viability of their operation.
-AAFC also works with the sector to ensure that systems, standards, and tools are developed to support its ability to prevent and control risks and address market demands.
-Interna Services Results The Canadian agriculture and agri-food sector contributes to growing the economy Access to international markets is increased by resolving or mitigating market barriers and advancing trade positions The Canadian agriculture and agri-food sector knowledge base is increased through AAFC supported scientific and innovative research The Canadian agriculture and agri-food sector is effective in transforming ideas into new products, processes, or practices The agricultural sector is financially resilient The agriculture and agri-food sector is equipped with assurance systems and supporting tools Indicators Percentage change in the economic performance of the agriculture and agri-food sector Percentage change in agri-food products sold Value of agriculture and agri-food exports AAFC advances the resolution or the publications produced through collaboration Number of new technologies, products, practices, processes, or systems that are available for transfer to the sector Percentage of revenues generated on farms adopting innovative practices Percentage of processors developing and/or introducing innovations Index of Agri-Environmental Sustainability (water, soil, air quality, biodiversity) Percentage change in the productivity of the agri-food sector Sector's income as a proportion of historical income Percentage of financially healthy farms Percentage of implementation plans for assurance projects reported to be functioning
+AAFC also works to increase opportunities for the sector to export its products by maintaining and expanding market access and advancing agricultural interests internationally.
+ARKETS rograms and services llaboration with the t its competitiveness bad.
+AAFC also works portunities for the ort its products by d expanding market ancing agricultural AAFC conducts scientific research, develops new knowledge and new technologies, and transfers the results to the agriculture and agri-food sector AAFC also works with industry and other partners to strengthen the sector's capacity to develop and adopt innovative practices, products and processes. viability of their operation.
+AAFC also works with the sector to ensure that systems, standards, and tools are INTERNAL Results The Canadian agriculture and agri-food sector contributes to growing the economy Access to international markets is increased by resolving or mitigating market barriers and advancing trade positions The Canadian agriculture and agri-food sector knowledge base is increased through AAFC supported scientific and innovative research The Canadian agriculture and agri-food sector is effective in transforming ideas into new products, processes, or practices The agricultural sector is financially resilient The agriculture and agri-food sector is equipped with assurance systems and supporting tools Indicators Percentage change in the economic performance of the agriculture and agri-food sector Percentage change in agri-food products sold Value of agriculture and agri-food exports Degree to which AAFC advances the resolution or the mitigation of market access barriers, World Trade Organization disputes, and technical trade issues Degree to which AAFC advances trade policy through negotiations, agreements, and discussions Percentage of AAFC scientific publications produced through collaboration Number of citations as a proportion of AAFC scientific publications Number of new technologies, products, practices, processes, or systems that are available for transfer to the sector Percentage of revenues generated on farms adopting innovative practices Percentage of processors developing and/or introducing innovations Index of Agri-Environmental Sustainability (water, soil, air quality, biodiversity) Percentage change in the productivity of the agri-food sector Sector's income as a proportion of historical income Percentage of financially healthy farms Percentage of implementation plans for assurance projects reported to be functioning

-AGRICULTURE AND AGRI-FOOD CANADA PROGRAM INVENTORY (2023-24) Domestic and International Markets Science and Innovation SECTOR RISK INTERNAL SERVICES Programs Trade and Market Expansion Sector Engagement and Development Farm Products Council of Canada Supply Management Initiatives Canadian Pari-Mutuel Agency Food Policy Initiatives Water Infrastructure Divestiture Federal, Provincial, and Territorial Cost-shared Markets and Trade Foundational Science and Research AgriScience AgriInnovate Environment and Climate Change Programs Canadian Agricultural Strategic Priorities Program Federal, Provincial, and Territorial Cost-shared Science, Research, Innovation and Environment AgriStability AgriInsurance AgriRisk AgriRecovery Loan Guarantee Programs Farm Debt Mediation Service Pest Management Assurance Program Federal, Provincial, and Territorial Cost-shared Assurance Return of Payments African Swine Fever Response Management and Oversight Services Communication Services Legal Services Human Resources ManagementServices Financial Management Services Information Management Services Information Technology Services Real Property Services Material Services Acquisition Services
+AGRICULTURE AND AGRI-FOOD CANADA PROGRAM INVENTORY (2023-24) Domestic and International Markets Science and Innovation SECTOR RISK INTERNAL SERVICES Programs Trade and Market Expansion Sector Engagement and Development Farm Products Council of Canada Supply Management Initiatives Canadian Pari-Mutuel Agency Food Policy Initiatives Water Infrastructure Divestiture Federal, Provincial, and Territorial Cost-shared Markets and Trade Foundational Science and Research AgriScience AgriInnovate Environment and Climate Change Programs Canadian Agricultural Strategic Priorities Program Federal, Provincial, and Territorial Cost-shared Science, Research, Innovation and Environment AgriStability AgriInsurance AgriInvest AgriRecovery Loan Guarantee Programs Farm Debt Mediation Service Pest Management Assurance Program Federal, Provincial, and Territorial Cost-shared Assurance Return of Payments African Swine Fever Response Livestock Price Insurance Program Management and Oversight Services Communication Services Legal Services Human Resources Management Services Financial Management Services Information Management Services Information Technology Services Real Property Services Material Services Acquisition Services